 The camera isn't exactly bristling with dials, with only one knob to select AF, modes while Drive Mode selection has been relegated to a button, but compared to the Hasselblad X1D and most other digital cameras, Fujifilm once again does a much better job of putting controls in direct reach.

 As with any preproduction lens or camera, it’s hard to gauge how accurate the autofocus speed is as of this writing.
-Fujifilm is also keeping the details of the GFX 50S’s autofocus system under wraps for the time being.
+However, Fujifilm has stated the GFX 50S features a 117-point contrast-detect autofocus system.

 When you remove the lens, a giant gaping hole in the camera body appears, making it abundantly clear just how large the sensor is and compared to a full-frame or 35mm sensor, it's 1.7 times larger.